renatoliveira/apex-test-list/README.md

                                     - `csv`: Comma-separated values -x, --manifest=<value>          Manifest XML file (package.xml) to filter test annotations.
   -s, --ignore-missing-tests      [default: false] Ignore test methods that are not found in any local package directories.
+  -n, --no-warnings               [default: false] Do not print warnings for each file missing annotations.
   -d, --ignore-package-directory  Ignore a package directory when looking for test annotations.
                                   Should match how they are declared in "sfdx-project.json".
                                   Can be declared multiple times.